awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-manage.md

 1. \(Optional\) Add one or more tags to the collection\.
 For more information, see [Tagging Amazon OpenSearch Serverless collections](tag-collection.md)\.

-1. Choose **Create**\.
+1. Choose **Next**\.

-The collection status changes to **Creating** as OpenSearch Serverless creates the collection\.

-**Important**
+1. Configure data access rules for the collection, which define who can access the data within the collection\.
+For each rule that you create, perform the following steps:
+   + Choose **Add principals** and select one or more IAM users and roles or [SAML users and groups](serverless-saml.md) to provide data access to\.
+   + Under **Grant permissions**, select the alias, template, and index permissions to grant the associated principals\.
+For a full list of permissions and the access they allow, see [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.

-After you create a collection, you won't be able to access it unless it matches a data access policy\.
-For instructions to create data access policies, see [Data access control for Amazon OpenSearch Serverless](serverless-data-access.md)\.
+    For more information about creating data access policies, see [Data access control for Amazon OpenSearch Serverless](serverless-data-access.md)\.

+1. Choose **Next**\.

+1. Under **Data access policy settings**, choose what to do with the rules you just created\.
+You can either use them to create a new data access policy, or add them to an existing policy\.

+1. Review your collection configuration and choose **Submit**\.

+The collection status changes to `Creating` as OpenSearch Serverless creates the collection\.

 ### Create a collection \(CLI\)<a name="serverless-create-cli"></a>